Dates: November 10, 2014 – November 25, 2014

 Teams must compete in their designated area unless there are not enough teams in their area to hold a contest.
 You may contact your area director with questions.

 For the area contests, each school may enter no more than four teams, per category, without permission from the area director.
 If space is available, the area director may allow schools to register more than 4 teams.
-(Each school can have 4 teams in Advanced Arena, 4 teams in Advanced Inventions, 4 teams in Intermediate Arena, and 4 teams in Intermediate Inventions.
-This makes a total of 16 teams from one school.)

 A maximum of two Arena and/or Inventions teams from each school in each grade level division may advance to the state competition.